-For a N-level system with a minimum replication granularity of r_N , the responsibility for ensuring stability of messages is delegated to finer grained stable stores for those sub systems where the replication granularity is less than N. In the case of multiple stable stores at different levels within a single superunit, the stability requirements for individual nodes are delegated to the finest grained store servicing the node.
-Thus in fig 6.2.1 stability for nodes 13,14 and 15 are handled by the cluster store at 14 while those for 10,11,12 are handled by the level-3 store at node 1.
+For an N-level system with a minimum replication granularity of r_N , the responsibility for ensuring stability of messages is delegated to the finer grained stable storages for those sub systems where the replication granularity is less than N. In the case of multiple stable storages, at different levels within a single super-unit, the stability requirements for individual nodes are delegated to the finest grained store servicing the node.
+Thus, in figure 6.5 stability for nodes 13.14 and 15 is handled by the cluster storage at node 14 while that for nodes 10,11 and 12 is handled by the level-3 stable storage at node 1.
 Every event in the system should be stable since we should be able to retrieve it in case of failures or roams initiated by clients.
 Stable storages need to wait for notifications prior to the garbage collection of events.
-To aid in this process of garbage collection of events from stable storages we make a small change to way an event's destinations are computed at a storage node.
-When a node is hosting a stable storage with r{l} , the node is responsible for computing destinations at level- $(\ell-1)$ within the level- l unit that the node belongs to.
-Associated with these destinations the node also computes the number of predicates per destination that are interested in receiving the event.
-The predicate count per destination allows us to garbage collect events upon receiving acknowledgements from destinations.
-The acknowledgements include the predicates that were serviced at the destinations.
-The destinations associated with the acknowledgement is updated depending on the gateway that it is transmitted over.
-For acknowledgements issued by a server node which has a replication granularity of r{l} the acknowledgement is never sent over a level- l gateway q^{l} .
-Thus acknowledgements to decrement predicate count for a cluster storage should never be allowed to leave the cluster.
+To aid in this process of garbage collection of events from stable storages, we make a small change to the way an event's destinations are computed at a storage node.
+When a node is hosting a stable storage with r{l} , this node is responsible for computing destinations, comprising of units at level- $(\ell-1)$, within the level- l unit that the node belongs to.
+Along with these destinations the node also computes the number of predicates per destination that are interested in receiving the event.
+The predicate count per destination allows us to garbage collect events upon receiving acknowledgements from the destinations associated with a given event.
+The acknowledgements include the number of predicates that were serviced at the destinations.
+The destination associated with the acknowledgement is updated depending on the gateway that the destination is being transmitted over.
+For acknowledgements issued by a server node that has a replication granularity of r{l} the acknowledgement is never sent over a level- l gateway q^{l} .
+Thus, acknowledgements to decrement the predicate count for a cluster storage should never be allowed to leave the cluster.

-If finer grained stable storages are present within the subsystem with r{l} the receipt notification is slightly different.
-As soon as the event is stored to the finer grained stable storage, a notification is sent to the coarser grained storage indicating the receipt of the event and predicate count that can be decremented for the sub-unit.
-Thus in figure 6.2.1 when an event stored at node 1 is received at node 19 we can assume that all nodes in unit SC-6 can be serviced and decrement the reference counts at the level-3 stable store at node 1 accordingly.
+If finer grained stable storages are present within the subsystem with r{l} , the receipt notification is slightly different.
+As soon as the event is stored to the finer grained stable storage, this stable storage sends a notification to the coarser grained storage indicating the receipt of the event and also the predicate count that can be decremented for the sub-unit that this storage is servicing.
+Thus, in figure 6.5, when an event stored at node 1 is received at node 19, we can assume that all nodes in unit SC-6 can be serviced and decrement the reference counts at the level-3 stable storage at node 1 accordingly.